 - Charge and install the batteries.

 - Install hull drain plug(s).

 - Check the engines and generator for damage and follow the manufacturer's instructions for recommissioning.

 - Check the mounting bolts of engines to make sure they are tight.

-- Perform all routine maintenance.
+- · Perform all routine maintenance.

 - Check all hose clamps for tightness.

 - Pump antifreeze from any systems winterized with antifreeze and flush several times with fresh water.
 Make sure all antifreeze is flushed from the water heater and it is filled with fresh water before it is activated.

+- Disinfect the fresh water system.
+Refer to Plumbing Systems for instructions.

-- Check and lubricate the steering system.
+- · Check and lubricate the steering system.

 - Clean and wash the boat.

 - Install all upholstery, cushions and canvas.